Web Protocols

 ASP.NET

-ASP.NET Basics of the code 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 var builder = WebApplication.CreateBuilder(args); builder.Services.AddEndpointsApiExplorer(); builder.Services.AddSwaggerGen(); var app = builder.Build(); if (app.Environment.IsDevelopment()) { app.UseSwagger(); app.UseSwaggerUI(); } app.UseHttpsRedirection(); app.Run(); Explaination Certainly!
+ASP.NET Initial creation of the Web API In order to create the Web API using .net we need to create a project of the respective type, this can be done by using the followign command 1 dotnet new webapi However a project may also be initialized by the IDE if you don’t want to go through the CLI.
+Basics of the code 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 var builder = WebApplication.CreateBuilder(args); builder.Services.AddEndpointsApiExplorer(); builder.Services.AddSwaggerGen(); var app = builder.Build(); if (app.Environment.IsDevelopment()) { app.UseSwagger(); app.UseSwaggerUI(); } app.UseHttpsRedirection(); app.Run(); Explaination Certainly!
 Let’s break down the provided code snippet line by line.
 This code is typically found in the Program.cs file of an ASP.NET Core application and is part of the setup for a minimal API or web application. ...

 Apache Subversion (SVN) Basics